Skip to Content

 Throughout the game, children must practise holding their balance as they hop on their feet, swapping between hopping on one foot at a time and two together.

-Children also develop their core and general strength during this game as they need to control their entire bodies while jumping, hopping and moving through the squares.
+They develop core strength as they control their bodies while hopping and jumping.

 3. Hand-Eye Coordination